limewires/ProjectDOT/README.md

 This project is open-source and thus anyone can contribute to it and make it better.
 I started this project due to Drizzy's Dox Tool being compromised with the "Newtonsoft" fake update, I don't want to deal with that shit.
-You can't search usernames on here (yet, wait for V2) but you can automatically save your results to a .txt file.
+You can now search usernames on here (check console) and you can automatically save your results, like Name, Address, Phone Number, IP, etc. to a .txt file.
-Here is a resource to find usernames while V2 is in development: instantusername.com
+Here is a resource to find usernames if you prefer instead to use a different tool: instantusername.com

 and finally; have fun.
   _    _                  _